HardlyDifficult/Tutorials/Chapter4.md

 Create GameObjects and layout ladders in the world.
 Set their tag to Ladder.

+Add a BoxCollider2D to each of the ladders and size it to use for climbing and set it as a trigger collider.
+An entity will be able climb ladders when its bottom is above the bottom of the ladder's collider and its center is inside.

 <details><summary>How</summary>

+Layout ladders:

  - Create a parent Ladder GameObject, add the ladder sprite(s).
 We are using **spritesheet_tiles_23** and **33**.
- - Order in Layer -2.
+   - Order in Layer: -2.
- - Position the ladder and repeat, creating several ladders - some which look broken.
+ - Position the ladder and repeat, creating several ladders - some which look broken:
    - The child sprite GameObjects should have a default Transform, with the execption of the Y position when multiple sprites are used.
    - It usually looks fine to overlap sprites a bit, as we do to get the space between ladder steps looking good.

 <img src="http://i.imgur.com/u299hoi.gif" width=500px />

- - Create a new parent GameObject to hold all the ladders (optional).
  - Create a layer for "Ladder".
  - Select all the ladder GameObjects:
    - Change their layer to Ladder.
    - Add **FadeInThenEnable** to all the ladders.

-<hr></details>
+ - Create a new parent GameObject to hold all the ladders.

-## 4.7) Add trigger colliders to the ladders
+<br>Add trigger colliders to the ladders:

-Add BoxCollider2D to the ladders, size to use for climbing and set as trigger colliders.

-An entity will be able climb ladders when its bottom is above the bottom of the ladder's collider and its center is inside.

-<details><summary>How</summary>

- - Select all the ladder GameObjects:
+ - Select all the Ladder GameObjects:
+   - Add **BoxCollider2D**:
+     - Check 'Is Trigger'.
-   - Add **BoxCollider2D** and size it such that:
+     - Size it such that:
-     - The width is thinner than the sprite (about .6).
+       - The width to be thinner than the sprite (about .6).
-     - The bottom of the collider:
+       - The bottom of the collider is:
          - Just below the platform for complete ladders.
          - Aligned with the last step of broken ladders.
        - The top of the collider is just above the upper platform.

 <img src="http://i.imgur.com/r0k4eq3.png" width=150px />

- - Check 'Is Trigger'.

-<hr></details><br>
+<hr></details>
 <details><summary>What did that do?</summary>

+Layout ladders:

+Sprites are added for the ladders with a negative Order in Layer so it appears behind the platforms and entities.
+A layer is created allowing us to identify the collisions with ladders later on.
+Like the Hammers, ladders fade in at the start of the level.

+<br>Add trigger colliders to the ladders:

 We are using trigger colliders to define the area of a ladder that entities may climb.
 For example, we made the collider thinner than the ladder itself so that entities cannot climb the edges (which may look strange.)

 <hr></details>

 ## 4.8) Add a script to climb ladders